Young people want to shape the world.

 Light the fire within

-Leader In Training (aka Camp Aide): Looking for a new adventure?
+Leader In Training: Looking for a new adventure?
 Want to develop your leadership skills?
 Interested in working at Camp K on Kenai Lake in the future?
 As a Leader in Training, you will go beyond experiencing camp to learning how to share what you love with younger campers.
 You’ll get a chance to experience all of your favorite activities (primitive camping, outdoor cooking, hiking, singing, games, water sports, arts & crafts, and target sports) with a new twist, as you learn to refine your skills and teach those skills effectively to others.
 Be challenged by teambuilding and plan your own program for the camp.
 Through direct experiences, participants will gain valuable skills in leadership, communication, and community development, all important skills necessary for success in their future academic and employment pursuits.
 This experience will be shared with other eager teens who are seeking to gain these opportunities.

 Eligibility: Candidates for the Leader in Training program must be 16 or 17 years old by June 1st and have successfully completed one year as a camper at Camp K on Kenai Lake (or other acceptable experience).
 This intense opportunity is intended as a cumulative two-year program (for 16-year-olds), or a more intense one-year program for 17-year-olds, and should only be considered by applicants who have a desire to refine their leadership and communication skills, and/or an interest in working at Camp K on Kenai Lake in the future.

-Expectations: Camp Aides are expected to participate as eager learners, and act as positive role models for campers, exemplifying the Camp Fire Promise, Vision, Mission and Values.
+Expectations: LITs are expected to participate as eager learners, and act as positive role models for campers, exemplifying the Camp Fire Promise, Vision, Mission and Values.

 ● LITs are encouraged to expand their experience at camp by participating in either of our Teen Trek programs (regular registration procedures and fees apply).